Updated: May 25, 2026

 Email this post to yourself and we’ll share more inspiration when it’s ready!

 To make this recipe, you will need simple ingredients and tools.
-Before cooking, collect a medium saucepan, granulated or organic cane sugar, a fine mesh strainer, dried lavender buds (culinary grade), and a clean airtight container.
+Before cooking, you will need:

 Not all lavender can be used in cooking.
 When it comes to cooking with lavender, it’s important to use culinary lavender, which is sustainably grown with food safety in mind.
 If you do not cook with culinary lavender, you might encounter digestive issues, unpleasant flavors, or experience exposure to pesticides and other harmful chemicals.